 Overgrown plant, old Texas sage (Leucophyllum frutescens ‘Green Cloud’)

-You have undoubtedly seen an old, overgrown plants filled with mostly leafless branches that rarely flower anymore.
-Or, perhaps it is an aged succulent that has brown patches that are slowly encroaching onto the upper parts of the plant from the base.
+You have undoubtedly seen old, overgrown plants filled with mostly leafless branches that rarely flower anymore.
+Or, perhaps it is an aged succulent that has brown patches.
+The patches can slowly encroach onto the upper parts of the plant from the base.
 So, what is the solution for plants that no longer add decorative value to our landscape?